-The health assessment portion of the course facilitates the student's development of the health assessment techniques of interview, inspection, palpation, auscultation, and percussion.
+HEALTH ASSESSMENT AND PATHOPHYSIOLOGY IIThe health assessment portion of the course facilitates the student's development of the health assessment techniques of interview, inspection, palpation, auscultation, and percussion.
 Students perform health assessments of renal, gastrointestinal, neurologic, and musculoskeletal systems and build a thorough case history on a client of their choosing.
 Pathophysiology introduces students to the causes and mechanisms of diseases of the renal, gastrointestinal, neurologic, and musculoskeletal systems.
 Pre/co-requisite: NSG 351.
-Each semester.
+Fall, as needed.